 Breast and Cervical Cancer Treatment Program (BCCTP) The BCCTP is for women who need treatment for:

 Breast cancer;

 Cervical cancer; or

 Pre-cancerous cervical lesion.

-Service Package

-Customers eligible for the BCCTP receive A HCCCS Medical Services (MA302 .1).
+Customers eligible for the BCCTP receive AHCCCS Medical Services (MA302.1).

-Enrollment

-Customers approved for coverage under BC Assistance Health Plan.
-CCTP are enrolled in an AHCCCS Medical
+Customers approved for coverage under BCCTP are enrolled in an AHCCCS Medical Assistance Health Plan.

-Customer Costs

-Customers do not pay a premium for covera in BCCTP do not have co-payments. age under the BCCTP.
-Customers enrolled
+Customers do not pay a premium for coverage under the BCCTP.
+Customers enrolled in BCCTP do not have co-payments.

-Legal Authority

-This requirement applies to the following pro ograms:

-Program